-Take a seat and enjoy the giant kinetic sculpture called Petalclouds.
-Six of these structures suspended from the ceiling will move in synchrony with light and music, presenting an art show that’s therapeutic to watch.
-The moving sculpture can be enjoyed whether you’re a passenger or simply a visitor at the airport.
+Take a seat and enjoy the giant kinetic sculpture show of Petalclouds.
+Six of these structures suspended from the ceiling will move in synchrony with light and music, presenting an art show that’s very mesmerizing to watch.
+The moving sculpture can be enjoyed from both the public and the transit areas.

 Watch a FASCINATING animation while queueing for bag-screening.